aryaandperimeter/stockprojections/ProjectDiscussionAndPlanning.md

 ## Deadline: Nov 19, 2024.
 11:59pm

-## Tech Sector Focus: Apple, Amazon, Microsoft, Google, and NVIDIA
+## Tech Sector Focus: FAANG

 ## Research Question
-**What are the most significant factors influencing stock price fluctuations within the technology sector from the past 5 years, and how can we use these to project future prices?**
+**Can we develop a model to predict short-term price movements for FAANG stocks based on historical price patterns, volume, and volatility indicators?**

 ---